wp-plugins/ukuupeople-the-simple-crm/readme.txt

 = 1.0.2 =
 We've made your contact record even easier to create and maintain by adding gravatar support and additional contact meta fields for "Job Title, Social Media, Date of Birth"

+= 1.0.3 =
+We've removed the plugin dependencies on Types and Simple Fields.
+This should reduce plugin conflicts and make youre life easier!